J-M-Nichols/Road-To-The-West/README.md

 # Road To The West
 Some details are subject to change.
 Check the homepage for updates and play the game at [Road To The West](https://j-m-nichols.github.io/Road-To-The-West/).
+Please let me know if you enjoy the game.
+It would make my day and encourage me to add accounts, game saving and leaderboards.

 ## Functions
 1. Resources